Popular searches:

 Mann Rubin Ratings Summary

-The best episode written by Mann Rubin is "Kitara (aka The Bigot)", rated 7/10 from 2 user votes.
-It was "directed by Murray Golden".
-"Kitara (aka The Bigot)" aired on 2/20/1971 and is rated 2.0 point(s) higher than their second highest rated, "The Legend".
+"Kitara (aka The Bigot)" is the best rated episode written by Mann Rubin.
+It scored 7/10 based on 2 votes.
+It was directed by Murray Golden.
+It aired on 2/20/1971 and is rated 2.0 points higher than their second-best episode, "The Legend".

 • Kitara (aka The Bigot)